The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Discussion

-In our calculations, the Ising mapping is built between the QCD free energy and Ising free energy by using their similarities.
-The dynamical free energy is derived from the Fokker-Plank equation.
-The corresponding dynamical cumulants are calculated based on the dynamical free energy.
-In this paper, we use the zero mode approximation, which is intrinsic a mean field approximation.
-The nonzero modes can be further taken into account if we employ the Ginzburg-Landau free energy.
-Thus the mapping is compatible with Langevin equation.
-This method can be easily extended to finite size system, and is also applicable in the FOPT region.
-Furthermore, the mapping is model independent and the parameterization of free energy is universal within the 3D Ising model universality class.

-In summary, we have provided a new parametric approach to the QCD free energy near the critical point by comparing it to the Ising model.
-The parameterization can be applied in all phase transitions within the same universality class.
+In summary, we parameterize the Landau free energy of the $\chi$PT by mapping it to the Ising free energy.
+With the parametric free energy, we study the equilibrium cumulants in a finite size system.
 The volume of the system significantly influences the fluctuations of the $\sigma$ field.
-A small volume smoothes the discontinuities in the FOPT region.
-In addition, compared to the crossover region, the cumulants in the first order phase transition region are enhanced, due to the broadening of $\sigma$'s distribution.
-The kurtosis is generally negative around the critical point.
-We also study the dynamical evolution of the free energy and the related cumulants.
-We find that earlier information about the cumulants are recorded in the FOPT region, rather than in the crossover region.
-The sign of the dynamical cumulants are reflected in general by the equilibrium cumulants, after considering the memory effects.
+In the equilibrium case, we find that for a typical QGP fireball size with volume $V =10^3$ fm$^3$, the probability distribution of the $\sigma$ field is broadened near the phase transition line, leading to enhancements of the fluctuations and rounding of the discontinuities on the first order phase transition side.
+Moreover, the fourth order cumulant $\kappa_4$ of the $\sigma$ field is universally negative in the phase transition region on both the crossover and the first order phase transition side.
+Compared to the crossover region, all cumulants in the first order phase transition region are enhanced, due to the two-peak shape of $\sigma$'s distribution in the finite system (where the barrier of the free energy density is of the order of $T/V$).
+Utilizing the Fokker-Plank equation, we derive the real-time evolution of the parametric free energy, and further, by setting the cooling down process of the system, we analyze the time evolution of non-equilibrium cumulants at different phase transition scenarios and non-equilibrium cumulants on the hypothetical freeze-out line.
+We find that earlier information about the cumulants are recorded in the first order phase transition region, compared to the crossover region.
+Like the earlier studies, the dynamical cumulants can be different from the equilibrium ones from both the magnitude and the sign, and can be nonmonotonic on the hypothetical freeze-out line.